No pricing info available

 The main lobby will give you a feeling of being in a resort or hotel lobby.
 The newly open Central Park will be an extra treat, an amenity area that will give patients and visitors the feeling of being at home in their own garden.
 Doctors here are the best in the country.
 State of the art facilities and high tech medical equipment.
 How I wish every Filipino can experience the medical care and assistance at Thé Medical City.❤️ March 4, 2020, I went to the Ambulatory Service Center- as usual long line but patients are comfortably seated and patiently waiting.
 I have been on food and water fasting for my blood extraction.
 Not to over fast I approached the lady at the counter 4, to let her know of my situation.
 She was so quick in attending to my concern and never ask for anything, not even my ID or HMO.
 She accompanied me at the blood extraction area and everything I need was well taken cared of because of her.
 Thank you very much Ms. Maria Concepcion Calayan Golla for your kind assistance and compassion.
 Keep up the excellent work.
 May your tribe increase.
 All the best!❤️

-Philippine Oncology Center Corporation, can be found in Quezon City, Metro Manila, Philippines and offers its patients Skin Cancer Surgery procedures as well as 51 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Skin Cancer Surgery procedures at Philippine Oncology Center Corporation.
-The pricing information is quite specialised, so it's only available on request.
-The lead specialist at the Hospital will be carrying out all the treatments, and Philippine Oncology Center Corporation is not accredited by any recognised accreditations institutions.
+Philippine Oncology Center Corporation, located in Quezon City, Metro Manila, Philippines offers patients Skin Cancer Surgery procedures among its total of 51 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Skin Cancer Surgery procedures at Philippine Oncology Center Corporation, as all prices are available on request only.
+All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

-St. Luke's Medical Center, can be found in Makati, Metro Manila, Philippines and offers its patients Skin Cancer Surgery procedures as well as 258 other procedures, across 29 different procedure categories.
-At present, there is no pricing information for Skin Cancer Surgery procedures at St. Luke's Medical Center.
-The pricing information is quite specialised, so it's only available on request.
-Currently, there's no information available about the doctors at the Clinic, and St. Luke's Medical Center has several accreditations, including: JCI AccreditedTEMOS
+St. Luke's Medical Center, located in Makati, Metro Manila, Philippines offers patients Skin Cancer Surgery procedures among its total of 258 available procedures, across 29 different specialties.
+Currently, there's no pricing information for Skin Cancer Surgery procedures at St. Luke's Medical Center, as all prices are available on request only.
+There is currently a lack of information available on the specialists practicing at the Clinic, and they have multiple recognized accreditations, including: JCI AccreditedTEMOS

-Surgical and Pediatric Oncology Clinic, can be found in Manila, Metro Manila, Philippines and offers its patients Skin Cancer Surgery procedures as well as 51 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Skin Cancer Surgery procedures at Surgical and Pediatric Oncology Clinic.
-The pricing information is quite specialised, so it's only available on request.
-A small team of medical professionals undertake all procedures at the Clinic, with 3 in total, and Surgical and Pediatric Oncology Clinic has several accreditations, including: ICS - International College of SurgeonsACS - American College of SurgeonsPCS - Philippine College of Surgeons
+Surgical and Pediatric Oncology Clinic, located in Manila, Metro Manila, Philippines offers patients Skin Cancer Surgery procedures among its total of 51 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Skin Cancer Surgery procedures at Surgical and Pediatric Oncology Clinic, as all prices are available on request only.
+All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Clinic, and they have multiple recognized accreditations, including: ICS - International College of SurgeonsACS - American College of SurgeonsPCS - Philippine College of Surgeons

-Jose R. Reyes Memorial Medical Center - POCC Cancer Institute, can be found in Manila, Metro Manila, Philippines and offers its patients Skin Cancer Surgery procedures as well as 51 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Skin Cancer Surgery procedures at Jose R. Reyes Memorial Medical Center - POCC Cancer Institute.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Hospital, with 7 in total, and Jose R. Reyes Memorial Medical Center - POCC Cancer Institute is not accredited by any recognised accreditations institutions.
+Jose R. Reyes Memorial Medical Center - POCC Cancer Institute, located in Manila, Metro Manila, Philippines offers patients Skin Cancer Surgery procedures among its total of 51 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Skin Cancer Surgery procedures at Jose R. Reyes Memorial Medical Center - POCC Cancer Institute, as all prices are available on request only.
+There are many specialists available at the Hospital, with 7 in total, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?